Surfaces to Spectra: 2D

 The usual warning on FFT frequency order applies here.
-The 2-D FFT gives back the amplitudes with the array elements corresponding the the FFT frequency order of Eq. (??).
+The 2-D FFT gives back the amplitudes with the array elements corresponding the the FFT frequency order of Eq.
+(15) of the Fourier Transforms page.
 Before plotting, the array elements must be shifted into the math frequency order in both the and array directions using the appropriate shift function for the computer language used in the plotting.
 For the IDL routine used to generate Fig. 1, the 2-D circular shift is given by the IDL command

 where zhat is the complex 2-D array returned by the FFT routine, and realzhatplot is the 2-D array plotted in the upper right panel of Fig. 1.